 When interacting with restaurant or hotel staff, you frequently simply get the response “I don’t know” or “No you can’t do that.”
 Staff were certainly pleasant, and it wasn’t a bad experience, their words and actions just didn’t get me the outcome I wanted.
 Thus, not only did my service interactions lack customer service – they also lacked effectiveness, i.e. I didn’t achieve what I wanted or needed to achieve through the interaction.

-I’m sure Cuba isn’t alone in this respect, I’m just used to travelling to locations where customer service is an accepted norm.
+I’m sure Cuba isn’t alone in this respect, I’m just used to traveling to locations where customer service is an accepted norm.

 And now we have a focus beyond customer service – customer experience